 In May, 1998 the first 13 miles of the trail were opened to the public for hikers and wilderness biking.
-This stretch of the trail between Roland and Pearson currently goes through 8 open tunnels and travels over 7 high trestles following the mountainous terrain along the Loop Creek drainage.
+This stretch of the trail between Roland and Pearson went through 8 open tunnels and traveled over 7 Sky High trestles following the mountainous terrain along the Loop Creek drainage.
 The portion of the trail from Moss Creek to Pearson is open only to non-motorized traffic.
 The ride from Roland (just below the West Portal of the St. Paul Pass, or Taft Tunnel) to Pearson is a very gentle ride on an unpaved gravel road.
-Being on a railroad grade, this portion of the trail follows a very easy 1.7% downhill grade from 4160 ft. at the West Portal to 3175 ft. at Pearson, for a total drop of a little less than 1000 ft. in a distance of 13 miles.
-For those riders not interested in riding the trail up the gentle grade from Pearson back to Roland, there is a scheduled shuttle bus that provides transportation for riders and their bicycles.
+Being on a railroad grade, this portion of the trail follows a very easy 1.6% downhill grade from 4,160 ft. at the West Portal to 3,175 ft. at Pearson, for a total drop of a little less than 1000 ft. in a distance of 13 miles.
+For those riders not interested in riding the trail back up the gentle grade from Pearson to Roland, there is a scheduled shuttle bus that provides transportation for riders and their bicycles.
 The Shuttle bus drops you off in Roland allowing you to ride back through the 1.66 mile long St. Paul Pass/Taft Tunnel to reach the parking lot at the East Portal.

 With the opening of the St. Paul Pass tunnel, riders have some additional options.
 They can park their cars at the East Portal parking area (which is in Montana) to access the Idaho portion of the Hiawatha trail via the tunnel.
 This is what most visitors do.
-Another choice is to drive up and over the tunnel for 5 miles via FS Road 506 and Roland Summit and park at the Roland trail head.
+Another choice is to drive up and over the tunnel for 5 miles via FS Road 506 and over Roland Summit and park at the Roland trail head.
 This is a good option for those wishing to bypass the big tunnel after the snow has melted in the spring - Usually around the 1st weekend in June.
-Highlights of the St. Paul Pass tunnel include an interpretive sign, located mid-tunnel on the right wall, that shows the Idaho/Montana state line and discloses which crew first reached the center of the tunnel in 1907, plus there is a beautiful waterfall at the West Portal of the tunnel (a great place for photos of your group).
+Highlights of the St. Paul Pass tunnel include an interpretive sign, located mid-tunnel on the right wall, that shows the Idaho/Montana state line.
+This sign also discloses which crew first reached the center of the tunnel in 1907.
+NOTE - there is a beautiful waterfall at the West Portal of the tunnel (a great place for photos of your group).